Change or deactivation of job search

 Becoming unemployed towards the end of one’s career

 If you become unemployed at the end of your career, you may be entitled to unemployment security.
-Register as an unemployed job seeker through the E-services of TE services no later than on your first day of unemployment.
+Register as an unemployed job seeker through the E-services at Job Market Finland no later than on your first day of unemployment.

 Read more